-Smooth, neutral surfaces, such as those to be found in a bowl of still water, a crystal ball, or a black mirror, although providing relatively few visual clues to get you started, will almost certainly help to make the transition to mental imagery much quicker if you persist.
+Smooth, neutral surfaces, such as those to be found in a bowl of still water, a crystal ball, or a blackened or silver mirror, although providing relatively few visual clues to get you started, will almost certainly help to make the transition to mental imagery much quicker if you persist.
 The visual surface will obligingly fade into the background with some surprising and remarkable effects.
-Our Aspects of the Occult Download contains a PDF document explaining how to make your very own scrying mirror very cheaply.

 As with all psychic matters do not allow any conscious logic to interrupt the thought or visual processes, something much easier said than done!